kingspoof/PHY124/Control Flow/003_WrapUp.md

 ```

 ### When does a while-loop terminate?
-when the condition returns false
+when the condition is no longer true